Police Emerald Society Baltimore

 This policy is incorporated into the PESB By-Laws as an addendum.
 Any violation of the PESB Specialty License Plates Policy will subject a member to disciplinary measures as prescribed by the PESB By-Laws.

-FOR ADDITIONAL INFORMATION PLEASE CONTACT MARTY CONNORS OUR TAG CHAIRPERSON
+FOR ADDITIONAL INFORMATION PLEASE CONTACT MARTY CONNORS PES TAG CHAIRPERSON